AntirWiki/Antir/content/Campaigns/Journey/Journey Ideas.md

 CHILDREN'S ADVENTURE

+Party member arrested and jailed for dumb reason

 Weather challenges (Being in the holy kingdom when winter hits?)

 Have to reach the autumn king on the vernal equinox to stop Kyrillos from... remerging?
 Taking back his power?